laumair/iota2.js/README.md

 * addressOutputs(address)
 * milestone(index)

+## High level operations

+There are also high level operations:

+* sendTransfer
+* sendData

 ## Models

 You can see the model definitions for the request and receive objects in the [typings](./typings/api/models) folder.